 - Seek help: “Which priorities seem to be competing the most?”

-- See ideas: “What’s a better way I can communicate the priorities so you truly know what is a priority?”
+- Seek ideas: “What’s a better way I can communicate the priorities so you truly know what is a priority?”

-And then comes the hard part: The leader needs to listen to and act on their team’s feedback.
-That doesn’t always mean that you’ll do what they suggest.
-But you do need to find a way to acknowledge and incorporate their comments into the final solution.
-Their ideas won’t work?
-Then build trust with the team by sharing rationale for why suggestions will not be incorporated.
+And then comes the hard part: Leaders need to listen to and act on their team’s feedback.
+That doesn’t always mean doing what teams suggest.
+But they do need to find a way to acknowledge and incorporate comments into the final solution.
+Even when team ideas won’t work, leaders can build trust by sharing rationale for why suggestions will not be incorporated.

 Don’t get us wrong.
-A three-step formula isn’t going to be the magic bullet to resolve the complex challenges we’re facing today.
-However, we know there are a lot of well-intended leaders out there who are working tirelessly, are stressed and aren’t getting the traction they’re hoping for.
-By stabilizing their knee-jerk reactions, recognizing what the team is dealing with and then involving them in the solution, leaders are a leg up in avoiding team burnout and moving forward more quickly.
+A three-step formula isn’t the magic bullet to resolve the complex challenges leaders face.
+But by helping leaders stabilize their knee-jerk reactions, recognizing what the team member is dealing with, and involving them in the solution, leaders can get a leg up in avoiding team burnout and moving forward more quickly.

-While we focused a lot in this blog about how frontline leaders need to lead with emotional intelligence, these lessons apply higher up the ladder.
+While we place significant focus on how frontline leaders need to lead with emotional intelligence, these lessons apply higher up the ladder, too.
 At the senior levels, your leaders need to be guiding the organization through the five phases that will lead to your business transformation.

 But it doesn’t work to just lay out a plan.
-Building a new future requires you to engage people hearts and minds.
+Driving business transformation requires you to engage people’s hearts and minds.
 And when you do, the rewards will be outstanding.

 Scott Wolf is a Sr. Consulting Manager in DDI’s US Operations.
 He is madly passionate about helping leaders uncover their blind spots (and his own!).
-Most of his time is spent asking pesky, provocative questions with clients and cohorts of leaders.
-When he is not instigating self-insight he is obsessing with the well-being of his 11-year-old daughter as she’s all things Tik Tok.
-If you need help uncovering your blind spots, know of a good Tik Tok support group, or can empathize with raising children, please contact him at firstname.lastname@example.org
+Most of his time is spent asking pesky, provocative questions and figuring out why his teenager is obsessed with Tik Tok.